Music of Malawi: Malawian reggae

 Reggae has always been popular in Malawi.
 Malawian reggae has become immensely popular in recent years, especially amongst the Malawian Rastafarians and along the tourist-filled lakefront.

-Music groups such as the Black Missionaries have become one of the most popular reggae bands in Malawi.
+Lucius Banda, Evison Matafale and Mlaka Maliro

-Individual artists like Lucius Banda, and Evison Matafale helped to bring the Malawian music scene on the national and international scene.
+Individual artists such as Lucius Banda, Mlaka Maliro and Evison Matafale helped to bring the Malawian music scene on the national and international scene.
 There are also various growing roots rock reggae bands playing their own international standard music such as Fostered Legacy, Soul Raiders, and Wailing Brothers whom their contributions to music has been outstanding.
 The Malawian reggae music has been music of resistance and of struggle.
 Many of the themes in the music center around injustice, corruption and equality for all people of Malawi.

+Mtafale formed a music group the Black Missionaries that became one of the most popular reggae bands in Malawi.

 Malawian traditional music and dances

-Traditional Malawian music has also found some commercial success, like the folk fusionists Pamtondo, whose music uses rhythms from the Lomwe, Makuwa and Mang'anja peoples.
+Traditional Malawian music has also found some commercial success, such as the folk fusionists Pamtondo, whose music uses rhythms from the Tumbuka, Lomwe, Makuwa and Mang'anja peoples.
 There have also been more traditionalist performers and banda, like Alan Namoko, Micheal Yekha, Ndingo brothers, Millennium Sound Checks and Waliko Makhala.
 In Malawi traditional dances include Manganje, Mganda, Tchopa, Beni, Malipenga, Ngoma, Chitelera, Likwata, Chiwoda, Masewe, Chimtali, Visekese, Khunju, Gule wa Mkulu and Chisamba.